-This report includes campus crime, arrests, and referral statistics reported to UNLPD, campus security authorities (CSAs), and local law enforcement agencies surrounding University of Nebraska-Lincoln campuses and off-campus locations.
+This report includes crime, arrests, and referral statistics reported to UNLPD, campus security authorities (CSAs), and/ or local law enforcement agencies surrounding University of Nebraska-Lincoln campuses and off-campus locations.
 In addition to campus crime statistics, the report also includes university policies and procedures concerning alcohol, drugs, sexual assault, and general safety on the University of Nebraska-Lincoln campus.
+It also provides a multitude of policy statements regarding safety, as well as resources available to the campus community.
+The report's goal is to provide comprehensive information on the safety of UNL's campus and allow the campus community and public to be aware of what UNL and the UNL Police Department are doing to ensure everyone's security and health.